Naturality of ${\rm SL}_3$ quantum trace maps for surfaces

 \vs

-One major line of research is on the quantization of the Poisson moduli space $\mathscr{P}_{{\rm PGL}_m,\frak{S}}$, or more precisely, its cluster $\mathscr{X}$-variety structure.
+One major line of research is on the quantization of the Poisson moduli space $\mathscr{P}_{{\rm PGL}_n,\frak{S}}$, or more precisely, of its cluster $\mathscr{X}$-variety structure.
 One first needs to construct a corresponding {\em quantum cluster $\mathscr{X}$-variety}, as a `non-commutative scheme'.
-There is such a formulation by Fock-Goncharov on a general cluster $\mathscr{X}$-variety.
-For each (classical) cluster $\mathscr{X}$-chart $\Gamma$, with the underlying quiver $Q$, consider the {\em Fock-Goncharov algebra} $\mathcal{X}^q_\Gamma$ defined as the associative algebra over $\mathbb{Z}[q^{\pm 1/2}]$ defined by
+There is such a formulation by Fock and Goncharov for a general cluster $\mathscr{X}$-variety \cite{FG09a} \cite{FG09b}.
+For each (classical) cluster $\mathscr{X}$-chart $\Gamma$ with the underlying quiver $Q$ (not necessarily the above discussed special cluster $\mathscr{X}$-chart $\Gamma_\Delta$ which has $Q_\Delta^{[n]}$ as its underlying quiver), consider the {\em Fock-Goncharov algebra} $\mathcal{X}^q_\Gamma$ defined as the associative algebra over $\mathbb{Z}[q^{\pm 1/18}]$ defined by

+For the purpose of the present introduction section, a reader may think of this algebra as being defined over $\mathbb{Z}[q^{\pm 1/2}]$ instead of $\mathbb{Z}[q^{\pm 1/18}]$; see Rem.\ref{rem:coefficient_ring}.
 This non-commutative algebra, which is an example of a quantum torus algebra, is what deforms the classical ring of functions on the chart $\Gamma$, namely the Laurent polynomial ring $\mathbb{Z}[\{X_v^{\pm 1} \, | \, v\in \mathcal{V}(Q)\}]$, in the direction of the above Poisson structure.
-For a mutation $\mu_u : \Gamma \leadsto \Gamma' = \mu_u(\Gamma)$, one would associate a {\em quantum mutation map} between the skew-fields of fractions of the Fock-Goncharov algebras
+For a mutation $\mu_k : \Gamma \leadsto \Gamma' = \mu_k(\Gamma)$, one would associate a {\em quantum mutation map} between the skew fields of fractions of the Fock-Goncharov algebras